julie2me/odin-recipes/README.md

 This is the Recipe website project from The Odin Project (TOP).
 The project is designed entirely with html.
 The project displays a homepage with 3 links to recipes.
 Each link opens onto a child page with that recipe.
 Each recipe page contains an image , an unordered list of the ingredients, an ordered list of the recipe steps.
+Will use cocktail recipes because they have fewer ingredients and steps, also images should be readily available.